Norman Triplett: Biography

+Triplett was Granville Stanley Hall's second doctoral student.
+He retired from active service in 1931.
+In 1934, Triplett died in a hospital in Manhattan, Kansas.
+Norman Triplett and his wife Laura were buried in Maplewood memorial cemetery in Emporia, Kansas.

+Social facilitation experiment

-He arranged for 40 children to play a game that involved turning a small fishing reel as quickly as possible.
+In his experiment, Triplett arranged for 40 children to play a game that involved turning a small fishing reel as quickly as possible.
 He found that those who played the game in pairs turned the reel faster than those who were alone.
 Triplett's design involved the creation of two groups (A and B) with the sequence of trials differing for each.

 The rationale for this design was to eliminate practice and fatigue effects.
 He concluded that moving from isolation to a group context can reduce our sense of uniqueness, but at the same time it can enhance our ability to perform simple tasks rapidly.

 Triplett discussed several possible explanations for his findings and concluded that the "bodily presence of another contestant participating simultaneously in the race serves to liberate latent energy not ordinarily available" (Triplett, 1898).
 Social facilitation has received much attention from social psychologists since Triplett's time, with a number of causal factors implicated, including mere presence, evaluation apprehension, competition, attention, and distraction.
-Although the phenomenon of social facilitation is now well established, Triplett's original experiment did not produce strong results, at least by modern standards in psychology (Strube, 2005).
+Although the phenomenon of social facilitation is now well established, Triplett's original experiment did not produce strong results, at least by modern standards in psychology.

+Reanalysis

 Triplett did not have the advantage of sophisticated statistical procedures available today and for his study he simply eyeballed the data.
 He decided that some children performed better when competing, some performed worse, and others were not affected.
 The fact that half of his participants showed no evidence of social facilitation would suggest that one should avoid overstating these findings.
-In Michael Strube's 2005 article he conducted an analysis of the data from the famed 1898 study.
+In 2005 Michael Strube reanalyzed the data from the original 1898 study.
 First he conducted a between-group analysis and found no evidence of significance.
 The results show that in 4 of 5 of the between group comparisons, the performance of participants in the presence of a co-acting peer was faster than the performances of the participants winding the fishing reel alone.
 The differences however are quite small and none of them are close to statistically significant.
 He also conducted two within subjects comparisons.
 A trial main effect was found that showed better performance on later trials, however the Trial X Order interaction was not significant.
-The analyses of Triplett's data hardly indicate an effect of social facilitation.
+The analyses of Triplett's data indicated little effect of social facilitation.